 If you are introducing yourself to us, include your background information, credentials and clips of previously published work with your query so that our staff can gauge your writing or photography style and abilities.
 Writers may suggest word counts for stories, and photographers may suggest number of photos for story, though final space allocation is subject to approval by the publisher upon acceptance.

 We prefer to receive original content that has not been previously published in the same market as our magazine.
 We recommend reviewing back issues of the magazine to ensure we have not run a piece on the topic you are proposing.
 We prefer to give freelance assignments to those who also are subscribers and know our magazine beyond perusal of our website.
 Subscriptions to future Utah Life issues be purchased by clicking this link.
-In the meantime, we invite you to subscribe to our sister magazines, Colorado Life and Nebraska Life to see how we do things.
+We also invite you to subscribe to our sister magazines, Colorado Life and Nebraska Life to see how we do things.

 Our editorial calendar is scheduled 12 months in advance.
 We make every effort to respond to freelance queries promptly; however, due to the large number of queries we receive, it may take 60 days or longer before we can review and reply to your query.
 Please direct follow-up messages to one of the following individuals: